sgszha17/DailyNoteApp/README.md

 DailyNote_Android is a Android project contain sample document connecting database.
 DailyNoteDB is a database server project using C#.

+## Briefing

+* DailyNote aims to help people gather information completely in several important situations.
+The information may important for user to make better decisions which may affect the future and the life.

 ## App Structure
 <img width="490" alt="app_structure2" src="https://user-images.githubusercontent.com/11943815/31317562-2e869e46-ac8f-11e7-9b3b-aaa342461c69.png">

-DailyNote aim to help people gather information completely in several important situations.
-The information may important for user to make decisions which may affect the future.

 ## DailyNote -- Frontend
 The frontend is developed by Andtroid Studio(https://developer.android.com/studio/index.html) using java.
 There are several screeshot to introduce the application.